stevenrhart/predicting-claims/README.md

 **Correlation**
 * Generally, we have weak to no correlation between our features and our target variable (AmtClaimsYr2)

-**Dropped Columns**
-* Based on our analysis above, we decided to drop 'EnrollPath' and 'MixedBreed' from our dataframe

 ## PREDICTIVE MODELING <a id ='model'></a>